mariosn-phys/dns-matlab-gpu/README.md

 the main executable (NL3D_Couette_gpu_on_RK3.m) and a script to modify the wall-normal resolution of the initial velocity field (Change_wall_normal_res.m).

-It is possible to either add the base folder and subfolders to the matlab path, or merge everything in a single folder.
+It is possible to either retain the folder structure and add the base folder and subfolders to the matlab path , or merge everything in a single folder and edit the save and load paths accordingly.

-%Functions folder should be added to the path before running the script